Materialfy/M-Dash/README.md

 ### Special thanks
 To [creativetim](https://github.com/creativetimofficial/vuetify-material-dashboard) for the base template

-I added a lot of features to his base template but kept the overall theme.
+I added a lot of features to his base template but kept the overall theme/design.
+Wil lcontinue to add more!

 ## Quick start